-Please use caution when taking photographs.
+- Please use caution when taking photographs.
 Getting the right shot is important, but you are infinitely more so.
-Please be aware of your surroundings; watch for cars and environmental hazards; take a colleague or buddy, as needed; wear protective gear (like hard hats)

-- when entering unknown buildings; and be sure to communicate with the appropriate individuals regarding where you will be and when. - Please respect private property rights.
+Please be aware of your surroundings; watch for cars and environmental hazards; take a colleague or buddy, as needed; wear protective gear (like hard hats) when entering unknown buildings; and be sure to communicate with the appropriate individuals regarding where you will be and when. - Please respect private property rights.
 Photographs should be taken from the public right-of-way unless you have explicit permission from the owner to enter private property. - Please communicate with local communities (city officials, local police department, etc.) when photographing historic districts.
 A letter of introduction from the project sponsor and visible identification may be useful, depending on the project and circumstances. - Please respect copyright.
 Please do not submit photographs protected by copyright unless you have received permission from the photographer, owner, or copyright holder to do so.
-If you have received permission, a copy of that permission must be included with your nomination materials. - Please do not submit historical photographs as nomination photographs.
-Nomination photographs must be current views.
-Historical photographs of the property and its resources may be submitted as figures. - Please do not submit historical photographs of people unless the property is significant under Criterion B. In that case, historical photographs of the significant person(s) may be submitted as figures. - Historical photographs that are not owned by the preparer or that the preparer has not received permission to duplicate must not be embedded in the registration form or included as an addendum or attachment.
-If you have received permission from an individual or institution, a copy of that permission must be included with your nomination materials. - Please do not submit Google Street View images or other images from mapping websites.
+If you have received permission, a copy of that permission must be included with your nomination materials. - Please do not submit Google Street View images or other images from mapping websites.
 They are not acceptable nomination photographs and will be removed.
 Aerial or satellite imagery from mapping applications may be used to create maps for National Register nominations, however.

-Please see Map Requirements for National Register Nominations in Michigan for more information on preparing maps for National Register nominations in Michigan. - Please do not submit any other screen capture images.
+Please see Map Requirements for National Register Nominations in Michigan for more information on preparing maps for National Register nominations in Michigan.

+- Please do not submit any screen capture images.
 They are not acceptable for nomination photographs and will be removed. - Please do not submit photographs of historical documents, maps, or other research materials.
 These are not acceptable nomination photographs and will be removed.
-However, such materials may be submitted as supporting documentation. - Please do not submit photographs of photographs or other similar materials as nomination photographs. - Please take your photographs in proper conditions.
+Such materials may be submitted as supporting documentation, however. - Please do not submit photographs of photographs or other similar materials as nomination photographs. - Please take your photographs in proper conditions.
 Poor photographs will not be accepted and will be returned for revision.
-Examples of such photographs include subject properties or resources that are: obstructed; blurry or unfocused; obscured by foliage, rain, snow, or fog; washed out;

-- unbalanced; poorly lit (e.g. a photograph taken at night); poorly composed. - Photographs in which the subject of the photograph is unclear will be returned.
+Examples of such photographs include subject properties or resources that are: obstructed; blurry or unfocused; obscured by foliage, rain, snow, or fog; washed out; unbalanced; poorly lit (e.g. a photograph taken at night); poorly composed. - Photographs in which the subject of the photograph is unclear will be returned.
 In other words, if we cannot tell what we are looking at or which property is the subject property, the photograph will be returned.